whykay/python-ireland-old-guide/guide/constitution.rst

 #.
 Name

    a.
-The body shall be known as Python Ireland, hereinafter called ‘The Society’.
+The body shall be known as Python Ireland (herein the ‘Society’).

 #.
 Object/Aims